yongxingl/MadLibGenerator/README.md

 •	Implemented those algorithms, ensured the capabilities of handling exceptions and created different short stories using test inputs by JavaScript; re-engineered the code slightly, such as the template of the story and the input types, to create other stories

-Technologies: JavaScript, HTML, CSS, Bootstrap
+Technologies: JavaScript, HTML, CSS, Bootstrap，youtube
-Based on youtube JavaScript Tutorial Video